-Lots of organisms bite humans.
+Lots of different organisms bite humans, and much of the time their bites produce lesions on our skin.
 Sometimes the bites are witnessed, sometimes not.
-Most flea bites, and many bites caused by other organisms, are felt when the bite takes place.
+Most flea bites, and many bites caused by other organisms, are immediately felt at the time the bite event takes place.
 A flea bite, for example, is usually felt and the offending flea is usually seen where it is biting the skin.
-Later, when the bite wound itches, turns red, and produces a raised wheal, the bitten person remembers what caused the wound.
+Later, when the bite wound itches, turns red, and produces a raised wheal, the bitten person normally remembers what caused the wound.

 Skin Lesions sans Bites…